jpuriol/cuadrator/README.md

 - `check`: Verifies if the information contained in the YAML files is valid and consistent.
 - `pdf`: Generates a PDF document with the quadrant information.
-- `stats`: Shows statistics about how many participants there are for each shift.
+- `stats`: Shows statistics about participant distribution across shifts and occupations.
-- `tui`: Interactive Terminal User Interface to view participant occupations.
+- `tui`: Interactive Terminal User Interface to browse participants and their assigned occupations.

 To see the detailed help for any command, you can run:
 ```bash